 @mention task assignments activate email notifications with a link to the comment in the document.
 The email notification shows your comment next to the corresponding Word sentence, Excel cell, or PowerPoint slide.
 Add to that Microsoft’s experience with threads, and task assigned people have all the context they need to get started with the assignment.
 The person you @vermeldt can also respond to the comment directly from their email notification without opening the accompanying document.

 @mention task assignments, which are a logical extension of a familiar feature (such as in-app comments), are a perfect example of the work we do around the Microsoft 365 task experience.
-As you work out this move, look for similar capabilities that bring the coherence and integration of task management into your daily productivity apps.
+When working out this movement, look for similar capabilities that bring task management coherence and integration into your daily productivity apps.